 Prerequisite: BLGY 110, BLGY 120, CIS 105, and permission of the Division. .

-Overview and basic coding with the latest edition of ICD and CPT coding systems used in the coding of diagnoses and procedures in health care facilities.
-Emphasis is on the development of basic skills needed for accurate coding for medical billing purposes.
+Overview and basic coding with the latest edition of CPT and HCPCS coding systems used in the coding of procedures in healthcare.
+Emphasis is on the development of basic skills needed for accurate coding for medical procedures and supplies.
+This course includes a basic review of anatomy, physiology and medical terminology.
 (Medical Office Specialist majors must take this class concurrently with MOS 110).
 This is an integrated lecture and lab course.

 110/110L: Medical Coding I/Laboratory.
 (4-3-3)